HHS-boeken/ME-MECH1-24/book/H3/H3_opgaven_werkcollege_lesweek2.md

 ## Opgave 2

 De massa van kist $A$ is gelijk aan 60 kg.
-Het sysyteem is in evenwicht.
+Het syteem is in evenwicht.

 ```{figure} ../figures/w3.1.png
 ---